nlesc-ave/ave-rest-service/README.md

 The Docker container uses http, to use https, a reverse proxy with Let's Encrypt certificate can be put in front of the Docker container.

-The Docker container must be run with an external url of `https://$(hostname)` format and a port which is not 443.
+The Docker container must be run a port which is not 443.

 Configure a web server like NGINX to server https on port 443 and proxy all requests to the container.
 Use [Certbot](https://certbot.eff.org/) to generate the certificate pair and configure the web server.